coderschool/ftw_lecture_notes/Javascript/js_on_browser.md

-# Javascript on the browser
+# JavaScript on browsers

 In this session, we will learn JS as a way to add interactivity to a page.
-Whereas the "structural" layer of a page is the HTML markup, and the "presentational" layer of a page is made up of CSS, the third "behavioral" layer is made up of Javascript.
+Whereas the "structural" layer of a page is the HTML markup, and the "presentational" layer of a page is made up of CSS, the third "behavioral" layer is made up of JavaScript.

 All of the elements, attributes, and text on a web page can be accessed by scripts using the DOM (Document Objet Model).

-## Adding Javascript to a page
+## Adding JavaScript to a page

 As with CSS, you can embed a script right in a document or keep it in an external file and link it to the page.
 Both methods use the `script` element.